 - 49% of Georgians have a positive image of the EU, the highest of the countries of the Eastern Partnership.
 Only 5% of Georgians have a negative view of the EU, which is well below the regional average of 13%.

-- 83% of Georgians feel relations with the European Union are good – up from 75% last year and well ahead of the average 61% in the region.
+- 83% of Georgians feel relations with the European Union are good – the same as in 2017 and well ahead of the regional average of 63%.